 \subsection{Hopf's extension theorem for rational cohomology}

-We will need an analogue of Hopf's Extension Theorem when integral cohomologies are replaced by the rational ones.
-By cohomologies we mean Cech cohomologies.
-All necessary information on Cech cohomologies can be found in \cite{Nag83}.
+We will need an analogue of Hopf's Extension Theorem when integral cohomology is replaced by the rational one.
+By cohomology we mean \v Cech cohomology.
+All necessary information on \v Cech cohomology can be found in \cite{Nag83}.

-For any continuous mapping $f$ we will denote by $f^*$ the map induced by $f$ in cohomologies.
+For any continuous mapping $f$ we will denote by $f^*$ the map induced by $f$ in cohomology.

 Let $R$ be a space, $C$ its closed subspace and $G$ an abelian group.
 Let $h^*: H^n(R, G) \to H^n(C, G)$ be the homomorphism induced by the embedding of $C$ into $R$.
-An element $e\in H^n(C, G)$ is called {\it extendible over $R$} if it is the image of some element $\tilde e\in H^n(R, G)$ under $h^*$ (\cite{Nag83}).
+An element $e\in H^n(C, G)$ is called {\it extendible over $R$} if it is the image of some element $\tilde e\in H^n(R, G)$ under $h^*$ \cite{Nag83}.

-\begin{theorem} Let $R$ be a compact metric space of $dim R \le n+1$ and $C$ a closed subset of $R$.
+\begin{theorem} Let $R$ be a compact metrizable space of $dim R \le n+1$ and $C$ a closed subset of $R$.
 Suppose $f$ is a continuous mapping of $C$ into $S^n$.
 Then $f$ can be extended to a continuous mapping $F$ of $R$ into $S^n$ if and only if $f^*e\in H^n(C, \mathbb Q)$ is extendible over $R$ for every element $e\in H^n(S^n, \mathbb Q)$. \end{theorem} \begin{proof} There is only one step in the proof of Hopf's Extension Theorem (Th.
 VIII.1 in \cite{Nag83}) which requires a modification for the rational case.
-Namely the proof uses a statement, called the statement $E_n$ in [\cite{Nag83}, page 232]:
+Namely the proof uses a statement, called the statement $E_n$ in \cite[page 232]{Nag83}: